tweedegolf/storage-abstraction/publish/Storage/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

 >[!NOTE]
 > Both Cloudflare R2 and Cubbit do not provide a way to check if a bucket is public.
 You have to check this in the respective web consoles.
+Using this method return an error `{Cubbit | Cloudflare} does not support checking if a bucket is public, please use the {Cubbit | Cloudflare} web console";`

 >[!NOTE]
 > If you are connected to Azure using a SAS token this method will return an error: "This request is not authorized to perform this operation using this permission."